RedStoneMango/MangoPlayer/IDEAS.md

 - [X] **Make the song download process cancelable**

   Add the ability for users to cancel song downloads in progress, particularly helpful if the process is stalled or the wrong item is being downloaded.
   **This is not meant to be an official cancel feature but a killing mechanism if a process gets stuck**

+- [ ] **Identify yt-dlp search results more reliably**

+  Use the `--print` option to prefix yt-dlp's YouTube search results more reliably.
+This helps distinguishing between warning messages and actual search output while searching YouTube.